kagisearch/kagi-docs/kagi/src/api/intro/auth.md

 ## Getting a Token

-You can obtain a token from the [Search API Settings](https://kagi.com/settings?p=api) page.
+You can obtain a token from the [Kagi API Settings](https://kagi.com/settings?p=api) page.

 Tokens do not expire, but note that: